Made fine first half saves from Vidic and Park but his positioning was slightly awry for Rooney's free-kick.

 The Portugese was outstanding, calmly winning headers, intercepting crosses and tidying up at the back.

-Confronted by the trickiest attacker in the match, Bridge struggled to stunt Valencia's influence although he would have benefitted from greater protection from Ba.
+Confronted by the trickiest attacker in the match, Bridge struggled to stunt Valencia's influence although he would have benefited from greater protection from Ba.

 Won a series of important headers

 Can do no wrong at Upton Park.
 Even when he shoots miles over the bar, he gets cheered by the home fans.
 Harried United's midfield into endless errors and calmly instigated fresh attacks with neat passing.

 Provided balance to West Ham's narrow midfield on the right flank and his tenacity and energy were crucial to his team remaining in control.

 His excellent long passing provided a crucial outlet when West Ham were under the pump, including the more speculative punt that led to the first penalty.
 Were would the Hammers be in the table if 'Der Hammer' had been available all season?